Paving your front garden

 Planning permission

-Specific rules apply for householders wanting to pave over their front gardens.
+Specific rules apply for householders wanting to pave over their front garden.

 You will not need planning permission if a new or replacement driveway of any size uses permeable (or porous) surfacing which allows water to drain through, such as gravel, permeable concrete block paving or porous asphalt, or if the rainwater is directed to a lawn or border to drain naturally.